 If you’re a fan of the equipment at the gym, it may be worth investing in a few pieces for your home.
 Once you have what you need, after an initial spend, you’ll be able to exercise without the monthly spend that comes with a gym membership.
 Plus, setting up at home need not cost the earth and, if you usually pay a monthly membership, you’ll definitely see good long term savings.

 Fortunately, exercise equipment is the sort of thing that people often buy and never use, so it’s an easy thing to pick up cheaply second-hand.
 Have a look on social media selling pages, or websites such as eBay or Preloved to see what’s available locally.
+And, smaller items like weights and exercise balls can be found cheaply on Amazon.
 As a parent, free time can be hard to come by, so having what you need at home could mean you’re more likely to stay in shape.

 Clean the house